Nefario3k/re-useable/README.md

 # re-useable
-This repo is for reusable js and css designs that work well accross vanilla and js and css frameworks
+This repo is for reusable js and css designs that work well accross vanilla js and css frameworks